srobo/team-emails/SR2024/2023-11-08-virtual-competition-announcement.md

 During the competition, your robot will compete in (at least) 4 virtual matches for real league points, these points will then transfer across to the physical competition!

+We'll keep the [virtual competition event page](https://studentrobotics.org/events/sr2024/virtual-competition) up-to-date with more information about the event.

 We have made an amendment to our rules to add further details.